flvossen/data-project-group-19/README.md

 # PG19-group-project-MICROBIOME

+# Project Overview

+This repository contains code for analyzing and processing datasets related to the microbiome.
+The code is split into two sections: an R script for performing data analysis and a Python script for machine learning tasks.
+The necessary datasets are also included in this repository.

+## Files and Their Purpose:
+**ResearchQuestions1&2.R:** An R script that addresses specific research questions and performs detailed data analysis.

+**machinelearning.py:** A Python script that applies machine learning models to the dataset, performing tasks such as model training, evaluation, and prediction.

+## Datasets:
+The following datasets are required for running the code:

+**genera.counts.tsv:** This file contains the count data for different genera.

+**metadata.tsv:** This file contains metadata related to the genera, which is necessary for various analyses in both the R and Python scripts.

 # Research question 1 (univariate analysis):

 ## Can calprotectin levels be used as a diagnostic biomarker to differentiate between non-IBD, ulcerative colitis (UC), and Crohn's disease (CD) in patients?